 The way in which AIDX is to be used at a particular site should be documented and agreed by all parties in a Bi-Lateral Agreement.
-Please refer to section Error!
-Reference source not found. and Appendix B.
+Please refer to section 4.1 and Appendix B.

 3.1.2 Flight Legs